-You want to write, really you do, but sometimes life gets in the way.
+You want to write, but sometimes life gets in the way.

 I'm Charlie, writer and procrastinator extraordinaire.
 Since 2008 I've been running writing retreats giving distraction-free time and space dedicated to your writing that can super-charge your productivity and creativity.